-- Large agricultural buildings, polytunnels and other rural business buildings which require planning consent will be supported in fields and agricultural holdings where there would not be significant visual intrusion within the landscape, and any impacts are satisfactorily reduced by landscaping schemes. - 2.
-Development proposals should give careful consideration to potential impacts in terms of noise, odour and light which might be detrimental to the enjoyment of the area by neighbouring residents and should be sited to minimise any such impacts on local residential amenity. - 3.
+Large agricultural buildings, polytunnels and other rural business buildings which require planning consent will be supported in fields and agricultural holdings where there would not be significant visual intrusion within the landscape, and any impacts are satisfactorily reduced by landscaping schemes.
+There should be an understanding of the full extent of any proposed development and a clarity concerning associated developments.

+- 2. Development proposals should give careful consideration to potential impacts in terms of noise, odour and light which might be detrimental to the enjoyment of the area by neighbouring residents and should be sited to minimise any such impacts on local residential amenity. - 3.
 New agricultural and commercial buildings and structures should be sited and designed sensitively to minimise visual and landscape impacts through appropriate screening and landscaping.
 Larger buildings should be "broken up" using a change in materials, colour or ridge height.
-Where possible natural materials such as wood and neutral, earth tones should be used to help blend large buildings into the countryside and landscape.

-- 4. Applicants will be required to demonstrate that the vehicular means of access and local highway network (in terms of design and capacity) are adequate to cater for increases in traffic generation in terms of numbers and types of vehicles. - 5.
+Where possible natural materials such as wood and neutral, earth tones should be used to help blend large buildings into the countryside and landscape. - 4.
+Applicants will be required to demonstrate that the vehicular means of access and local highway network (in terms of design and capacity) are adequate to cater for increases in traffic generation in terms of numbers and types of vehicles.
+Applicants will meet the cost of any extra measures that are required to safeguard road safety. - 5.
 Designs should incorporate energy and resource efficiency measures and minimise light pollution to protect dark skies.
+Any such measures should have minimal impact on the landscape. - 6.
+These developments, where possible, should help the local economy/job opportunities. - 7.
+Unsociable hours of operation and storage of hazardous materials should be discouraged.